 You can think of your journey to FIRE like a highway.
 FIRE is the final destination of your journey.
 So your FIRE number is where you want to get – eventually.
 As with most destinations, there is more than one way to get there.
 You could take the highway and get there as soon as possible.
 Alternatively, you could take things slowly and possibly enjoy the journey a lot more.
 This is where (Early) Semi-Retirement comes in.

 Our calculator gives you five options so you can start considering which way to FIRE might work best for you.
 In reality, there are many more options, but these five will give you a good idea of what is possible.

 Coast FI is the point at which you have accumulated a sufficient amount of income-producing assets to get you to Financial Independence when you retire, even if you don’t make any further contributions to your investment portfolio.
 We believe that Coast FI is probably the most important milestone on the way to Financial Freedom.
 If you want to find out more, you can read through our list of Coast FI articles.
-Fun fact: Coast FI is also referred to as Barista FIRE in the US.

 Option 1: Coast FI (Traditional Retirement Age)